clux/facemaulers/north/boreal-valley.md

 #### Search for the Flame
 Journal of 15 year search for fire through various charted deep dive digs in search of volcanic activity.
 Looks like the area beneath this mountain has been thoroughly perforated, to depths of up to 1500m.
 It's a sad read, interspersed with hundreds of names of fallen dwarves who participated in the search.

-There are also a lot of references to a place called Jiksidur.
+There are also references to a place called Jiksidur.

 #### Fire & Lies; inflammatory posturing of `Wrufius`
 Written by `Grymin Wordbraids` about the fire giant trump: